9664250/TeamSparkleRocket/README.md

 Trial 2: No time!!
 Could grab the donut, but positioning was completely wrong!
 Need to give driver more practice.
 Will spend next period helping driver practice.
 Trial 3:

+### 11/6/25

+Plan for today:
+* Let driver practice!
+That's all we need, then we can go to do trial 3.

+* Trial 3 results: